canton7/RestEase/README.md

 It is very common to want to include query parameters in your request (e.g. `/foo?key=value`), and RestEase makes this easy.
 Any parameters to a method which are:

- - Decorated with the `[QueryParam]` attribute, or
+ - Decorated with the `[Query]` attribute, or
  - Not decorated at all

 will be interpreted as query parameters.

-The name of the parameter will be used as the key, unless an argument is passed to `[QueryParam("key")]`, in which case that will be used instead.
+The name of the parameter will be used as the key, unless an argument is passed to `[Query("key")]`, in which case that will be used instead.

 For example: